(keep reading to learn what happened)

 Things started off well at the bar, as sales were up.

-The owners also kept the new Sauced name that Jon Taffer gave the bar.
+The owners also kept the new Sauced name that Jon Taffer gave the bar, which is always a good sign.

 Is Sauced from Bar Rescue still open?